How to get preapproved for a mortgage

-Many lenders prefer to use the “28/36” qualifying ratio to figure out what monthly payment you can afford.
-In general, they like to see a mortgage payment taking up no more than 28 percent of your gross monthly income, and your total debt payments (which includes credit cards, car loans and other debt in addition to your mortgage) accounting for no more than 36 percent of your gross monthly income.
+Many lenders use the “28/36” qualifying ratio to figure out what monthly payment you can afford.
+In general, lenders like to see a mortgage payment taking up no more than 28 percent of your gross monthly income, and your total debt payments (which includes credit cards, car loans and other debt in addition to your mortgage) accounting for no more than 36 percent of your gross monthly income.

-- Federal income tax returns from the last two years (including W-2s or 1099s) — these will help verify your employment history and show the lender a longer-term track record of your income.
+- Federal income tax returns from the last two years (including W-2s or 1099s) – These will help verify your employment history and show the lender a longer-term track record of your income.

 Preapproval vs. prequalification

-- How to find the best mortgage lender
+- 6 steps to finding the best mortgage lender

 - Top tips for first-time homebuyers